Compressive Statistical Learning with Random Feature Moments

 As a trivial example, assume $\sample,\hyp$ belong to $\RR^\sampleDim$, and consider the squared loss $\loss(\sample,\hyp)=\norm{\sample-\hyp}^2$, whose risk minimizer is $\Exp[\Sample]$.
 In this specific example, keeping only the $\sampleDim$ empirical averages of the coordinates of $\Sample$ is obviously sufficient.
 The vision developed in this paper is that, for certain learning problems, all the necessary information can be captured in a {\em sketch}: a vector of empirical (generalized) moments of the collection that captures the information relevant to the considered learning task.
 Computing the sketch is then feasible in one pass, and a near-minimizer of the risk can be computed from the sketch with controlled generalization error.

 This paper is dedicated to show how this phenomenon can be generalized: roughly speaking, can the sketch size be taken to be proportional to the number of ``intrinsic parameters'' of the learning task?
 Another fundamental requirement for the sketching operation is to be online.
 When recording the training collection, it should be possible to update the sketch at almost no additional cost.
 The original training collection can then be discarded and learning can be performed from the sketch only, potentially leading to privacy-preservation.
-We will see that a sketching procedure based on random generalized moments meets these requirement for clustering and Gaussian mixture estimation.
+As shown in the companion paper \citeparttwo, a sketching procedure based on random generalized moments meets these requirement for clustering and Gaussian mixture estimation.